zploskey/bs-puppeteer/README.md

 ```sh
 yarn start
 ```

-The `Puppeteer` module should now be available in your Reason source files.
 While the `start` command is running, it will attempt to recompile your code each time you save it.
 One-off builds can be done with `yarn build`.

+The `BsPuppeteer` module should now be available in your source files.
+You can launch a new browser instance using `BsPuppeteer.Puppeteer.launch()`.
+See the [examples](examples/) for a more detailed demonstration.

 For interacting with the DOM on pages you navigate to we recommend using [bs-webapi](https://github.com/reasonml-community/bs-webapi-incubator).